 If flat irons, hot rollers, and relaxers aren't your thing, then you shouldn't have to force yourself to use them on your wedding day.
 Besides, it's your wedding day, and you should be able to style your hair in a way that's comfortable for you.
-If you're looking to transition to natural before you walk down the aisle, consult with your hairstylist before you begin the process.
+If you're looking to transition to natural before you walk down the aisle, consider consulting with your hairstylist before you begin the process.

 From styles accented with veils and bits of blooms to minimal no-fuss looks, keep scrolling to find your hair inspiration.